Our Score: 92/100

 - Enterprise – In addition to the phone, email and live chat, the Enterprise package guarantees a same-day response.

 - Premium – The Premium package includes 24/7 dedicated support (for administrators) as well as a one-hour guaranteed response time.

 Wrike has five pricing options — Free, Professional, Business, Marketers, and Enterprise.
 Prices range between $0 and $24.80 per month (per user) and are billed annually, except for Marketers plan and Enterprise plan.
 For Marketers and Enterprise, users need to contacts Wrike teams for a custom quote.
 The main differences between the plans include features, storage space, number of users/collaborators, and integrations.

 The free project management software from Wrike is limited only for 5 users with access to the following features: Task management, file sharing, basic integration with cloud storage, desktop & mobile apps, and 2Gb of storage space.

 Wrike is one of the best project management software on the market that provides intuitive features and easy to use.
 It also has flexible workflows and statuses that can be fully customized.
 Another good thing about Wrike is the ability to integrate with many different applications.

 Wrike is suitable for you who are looking for project management software that easies to use and has flexible workflows to fit your business process.
-It also a good choice for marketers because Wrike offers almost all features that required by marketing teams which often revolves around briefs, requests, assignments, reviews and approvals, and integration with Adobe Creative Cloud.
+It also a good choice for marketers.
+Because Wrike offers almost all features that required by marketing teams which often revolve around briefs, requests, assignments, reviews and approvals, and integration.